 The death of a princess

 no wait! ...immigrant?
 Who said that?
 I was never an immigrant.
 That word wasn't in my head at all when I arrived to England the very same week Lady Di passed away, back in September 1997.
 By that time, the semantic of "immigrant" was associated mostly to people from North Africa or the poorest sub Saharan countries, who had to flee their homes due to famine, drought or war, and were seeking a decent life elsewhere with their basic needs of food and sheltered covered.
 I already had a wonderful life in Spain, but decided to jump to other countries in the vicinity of Europe in search of adventures and to expand my horizons.
 Unlike "immigrants" (or that I thought, back then on my early 20s), I already had a car, and a television at home, and delicious food on my table every day, with desserts and alcohol, and all my physical needs covered in excess.
-I didn't need to emigrate to survive, like Spanish immigrants had to do back on the 1950s and 1960s when they emigrated to Germany or Switzerland, escaping from an underdeveloped country and the repression of a dictatorship that was to last for 40 years.
-Franco died when I was a toddler, and Spain had a democracy and a good life, I didn't consider myself an immigrant whatsoever, just someone who is living in a town and have decided to make a jump and live in a different town.
+I didn't need to emigrate to survive, unlike Spanish immigrants had to do back on the 1950s and 1960s when they emigrated to Germany or Switzerland, escaping from an underdeveloped country and the repression of a dictatorship that was to last for 40 years.
+Franco died when I was a toddler, and Spain had a democracy and a good life, I didn't consider myself an immigrant whatsoever, just someone who is living in a town and have decided to make a jump and live in a different town, which happens to speak a different language.
 Eventually, I was to discover that I was wrong: there is a class of citizens in this world... and then there is the scum of immigrants

-Nevertheless, in spite of my zero conversational English and the strong hard accent that I had managing the handful of robotic sentences I knew back then, absolutely everyone was very kind and gentle to me.
+Nevertheless, in spite of my zero conversational English and the strong accent I had managing the handful of robotic sentences I knew back then, absolutely everyone was very kind and gentle to me.
 The hotel was full of English people, most of them on their 50s and upwards, and there was a sense of welcoming to all.
 I remember very well my very first day in England, one of the ladies in the kitchen, Maureen (who later on told me that her grandmother had died in the Titanic sinking), took me around the hotel, explaining everything to me, the landmarks, the history of the place, etc, for more than an hour without me understanding a single word!
-The concept of foreign invasion, one of the bullets of brexiteers, was nowhere to be seen.The british managers and staff of the hotel were part of a generation that had endured the post-second war world era, and they knew in their guts that collaboration was the key to success
+The concept of foreign invasion, one of the bullets of brexiteers, was nowhere to be seen.The british managers and staff of the hotel were part of a generation that had endured the post-second war world era, and they knew in their guts that collaboration is the key to success

 I honestly felt that every English, Scottish and Welsh person I met was welcoming us from the bottom of their heart.
-There was a wide variety of nationalities on the hotel, I stayed working in there for just under a year and met people from Italy, Hungary, Check Republic, all the United Kingdom nations, Poland, France and even the small country of Malta.
+There was a wide variety of nationalities in the hotel, I stayed working in there for just under a year and met people from Italy, Hungary, Check Republic, all the United Kingdom nations, Poland, France and even the small country of Malta.
 The feeling of seating on a table among all these nationalities and still understand what the conversation was all about is absolutely fulfilling and uplifting!
 Will Brexit limit the amount of nationalities that will come into this country?
 Will future generations be prevented from enjoying such great feeling of blending with people of totally different cultures and backgrounds, while still keeping your identity intact?
 Of course they will.
 The future looks bleak with Brexit

 Mix of nationalities from left to right: Jirka from Czech Republic, me (Spanish), Jill and Fiona from St Albans, Cristina and Esther from Spain and Manny from Italian origins